Portrait of Fräulein Lieser

 Portrait of Fräulein Lieser (Bildnis Fräulein Lieser) is a portrait created by Gustav Klimt.
 Painted in 1917, the piece was left unsigned in his studio when he died in 1918.
 It was presumed lost or broken by experts until it was discovered in adequate condition in 2024.

-In April 2024, it was sold by the im Kinsky auction house in Vienna for €30 million.
+In April 2024, it was sold by the im Kinsky auction house in Vienna for €30 million to a private collector.

 Description

 The three-quarter painting depicts a young woman in a frontal pose against a red backdrop.
 A cloak draped around her shoulders is decorated with flowers.
 The colour palette is typical of Klimt's later work.

 The young woman is thought to be a member of the Lieser family, a family of Viennese industrialists.
 According to the auction house, the woman portrayed in the painting would not be Margarethe Constance Lieser, daughter of Silvia Lieser, as was thought until recently, but Helene, her cousin and daughter of Justus and Henriette Lieser.
 The reason would be that the painting was not commissioned by Silvia, but by her sister-in-law Henriette, known as "Lilly".

 Tobias G. Natter, a Klimt expert, believes that it can instead be demonstrated that Fräulein Lieser is Margarethe.
 According to Natter, there are someessential and independent pieces of evidence that demonstrate the identity of the woman.
 One comes from the son of the most important Klimt collector in Vienna, Erich Lederer (also a collector of Klimt and Schiele), the other is the testimony of Margarethe's sister-in-law who was also called Margarethe and was the second wife of her brother Hans.
 They asked her twice, in 1984, who the woman portrayed was, and she always replied: Margarethe.

 Erika Jakubovits, cultural director of the Jewish Community of Vienna, believes that the auction should be postponed until the portrait's origin and identity are definitively clarified.

 The subject is thought to have made nine visits to Klimt's studio between April and May 1917.

-The painting measures 140 by 80 cm.
+The painting measures 140 x 80 cm.
 The background of the painting has faintly pencilled shapes, suggesting that Klimt intended to continue making elaborations.

 According to Dobai, the painting "recalls in its compositional approach and in particular in the position of the hands, the portraits of Adele Bloch-Bauer II and Elisabeth Bachofen-Echt ".